aantron/bisect_ppx/README.md

 modifications to Bisect_ppx, you have to open-source them.
 The rest of your project remains proprietary.

-Essentially, this is like the BSD or MIT licenses, except that if you customize Bisect_ppx, you have to contribute the changes back, or keep them in a visible fork.
-A public GitHub fork meets the requirement.
+Essentially, this is like the BSD or MIT licenses, except that if you include a customized Bisect_ppx in a release (as opposed to private use), you have to make the altered source visible.
+This can be done by contributing the changes back, keeping Bisect_ppx in a visible fork, or if your bigger project itself also happens to be open source.

 Besides proprietary licenses, MPL is compatible with BSD/MIT/Apache- and (L)GPL-licensed projects.
 See the [MPL 2.0 FAQ][mpl-faq].